bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 ### The Metropolitan Master Highway Plan of 1948

-In 1948, the Massachusetts Department of Public Works released the [Metropolitan Master Highway Plan](https://archive.org/details/masterhighwaypla00char/page/n15/mode/1up), a “ten-year construction program for the relief of traffic congestion” detailing “a network of expressways of latest modern design and of sufficient capacity.”
-Included in the 204-page report are [cost estimates](https://archive.org/details/masterhighwaypla00char/page/102/mode/1up), [economic justifications](https://archive.org/details/masterhighwaypla00char/page/103/mode/1up), [traffic tables](https://archive.org/details/masterhighwaypla00char/page/114/mode/1up), and maps of [proposed expressways](https://archive.org/details/masterhighwaypla00char/page/124/mode/1up), [construction stages](https://archive.org/details/masterhighwaypla00char/page/106/mode/1up), and more.
+In 1948, the Massachusetts Department of Public Works released the [Metropolitan Master Highway Plan](https://archive.org/details/masterhighwaypla00char/page/n15/mode/1up), a “ten-year construction program for the relief of traffic congestion” detailing “a network of expressways of latest modern design and of sufficient capacity.” {{< figure src="https://iiif.archivelab.org/iiif/masterhighwaypla00char$13/full/2000,/0/default.jpg" caption="The [Plan](https://archive.org/details/masterhighwaypla00char/page/n15/mode/1up) was compiled by Charles A. Maguire and Associates of Boston, J. E. Greiner Company of Baltimore, and De Leuw, Cather & Company of Chicago." class="figure-left" >}} Included in the 204-page report are [cost estimates](https://archive.org/details/masterhighwaypla00char/page/102/mode/1up), [economic justifications](https://archive.org/details/masterhighwaypla00char/page/103/mode/1up), [traffic tables](https://archive.org/details/masterhighwaypla00char/page/114/mode/1up), and maps of [proposed expressways](https://archive.org/details/masterhighwaypla00char/page/124/mode/1up), [construction stages](https://archive.org/details/masterhighwaypla00char/page/106/mode/1up), and more.

-{{< figure src="https://iiif.archivelab.org/iiif/masterhighwaypla00char$13/full/2000,/0/default.jpg" caption="The [Plan](https://archive.org/details/masterhighwaypla00char/page/n15/mode/1up) was compiled by Charles A. Maguire and Associates of Boston, J. E. Greiner Company of Baltimore, and De Leuw, Cather & Company of Chicago." class="figure-right" >}}

 The proposed [complete system](https://archive.org/details/masterhighwaypla00char/page/8/mode/1up) of expressways included the [Southwest Expressway](https://archive.org/details/masterhighwaypla00char/page/53/mode/1up), beginning at the business district of Boston and running through Roxbury, Dorchester, and Hyde Park through Milton and Dedham, and the [Belt Route](https://archive.org/details/masterhighwaypla00char/page/60/mode/1up) to serve as a bypass for traffic east to west and north to south.
 Designed to span through densely-populated areas inside and outside of Boston, both projects were eventually halted and abandoned in the early 1970s.